mwaylabs/flutter-apns/README.md

 ## Troubleshooting

-1. Ensure that you are on actual devices.
+1. Ensure that you are testing on actual device.
 NOTE: this may not be needed from 11.4: https://ohmyswift.com/blog/2020/02/13/simulating-remote-push-notifications-in-a-simulator/
 2. If onToken method is not being called, add error logging to your AppDelegate, for example:

 *swift*